MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ## Wave-induced transport

 We model the transport by waves by setting the velocity $v_f$ and shear $s_f$ components in the transport Equation @eq:transport.
-Considering the long timescales we are working with, we limit ourselves to highly simplified model, with the goal of achieving an effect comparable with that of wave-induced transport.
+Considering the long timescales we are working with, we limit ourselves to a highly simplified model, with the goal of achieving an effect comparable with that of wave-induced transport.
 Given the timescales for which the model is developed, with time steps of the order of $10^{2}$ years, a more physical representation of wave-induced transport is not possible.
 By necessity, the result imitates the time-averaged effect of tranport.

 Our approach is illustrated with an example of an atoll, starting with a conic topography, periodic boundaries and a sediment transport vector with a constant depth profile.
 We follow @xi_stratigraphic_2022, who use the following equation for the phase velocity of waves as a function of depth: